mahboob82/my-vim-setup/README.md

   2. By a simple commenting or uncommenting a one line statement, I can either keep the plugin or get rid of it during vim loading.

-## How to structure vim directory
+## How did I structured my vim directory?

-1. UserDirectory
+1. $USERHOME
 	- .vimrc
 	- .vim/
 		- autoload/